myrigstest/ha-sms-gammu-gateway-addon/sms-gammu-gateway/README.md

 - Verify SIM card has credit
 - Ensure PIN is correct or disabled
 - Check network registration status

+### Enable Debug Logs
+- Set `debug: true` in the add-on configuration
+- Restart the add-on to regenerate verbose logs
+- Review the supervisor log and the `/data/gammu-debug.log` file for modem communication traces
+- Turn debug back off once finished to avoid large log files

 ### MQTT Not Working
 - Verify MQTT broker is running